 SeaStar is a safe, welcoming place, where different agencies and services work together to improve the way our community responds to concerns of child abuse.

-As a leader in Atlantic Canada, SeaStar’s innovative approach brings together professionals from law enforcement, child welfare, health care, mental health, and the justice system.
+As a leader in Atlantic Canada, SeaStar’s innovative approach brings together professionals from law enforcement, child welfare, health care, mental health, and justice systems.
 Our aim is to create one integrated approach to investigation, assessment, and treatment of suspected violence or abuse.

 - Coordinated, one-stop services